1963 NFL Championship Game: Game summary

 The Giants opened the scoring in the first quarter when Tittle led New York on a 41-yard drive capped off by a 14-yard touchdown pass to Frank Gifford.
 The drive was set up by Billy Wade's fumble on the Bears' 41-yard line, which was recovered by former Bear Erich Barnes.
 Later in the first period, Larry Morris hit Tittle's left knee with his helmet as the quarterback threw.
 The injured Tittle was much less effective for the rest of the game.
 After Del Shofner failed to hang onto a Tittle pass in the end zone, Morris intercepted Tittle's screen pass and returned the ball 61 yards to the Giants' 6-yard line.
 Two plays later, Wade scored a touchdown on a two-yard quarterback sneak to tie the game at 7.

 In the second quarter, the Giants retook the lead, 10–7, on a 13-yard field goal.
 But on New York's next drive, Tittle reinjured his left knee on another hit by Morris.
 With Tittle out for two possessions, the Giants struggled, only able to advance 2 yards in 7 plays.
 Allie Sherman even punted on third down, showing no confidence in backup Glynn Griffing.
 The score remained 10–7 at halftime.

 Tittle came back in the third period, but needed cortisone, Novocaine, and heavy taping and bandaging to continue.
 For the rest of the game, he was forced to throw off his back foot (poor mechanics for a quarterback).
 An interception on another screen pass by the Bears' Ed O'Bradovich was brought deep into Giant territory, setting up Wade's 1-yard touchdown to give Chicago a 14–10 lead.
 The score held up, and the Bears iced the game on Richie Petitbon's interception in the end zone with 10 seconds left.
 It was Tittle's 5th interception.
 Defensive coordinator George Allen was given the game ball due to his defense's spectacular play.
-Tittle was held to only 11 completions in 29 attempts, and the Bears' superior scouting was shown by their success defending against the Giants' screen passes.
+Tittle was held to only 11 completions in 29 attempts, and the Bears' superior scouting and preparation were evidenced by their success defending against the Giants' screen passes.

 Although the young American Football League (AFL) was completing its fourth season, the NFL still regarded itself as the premiere professional league of American football, as reflected in WGN radio broadcaster Jack Quinlan's comment as the clock ticked to zero on the final play: "The Chicago Bears are world's champions of professional football!"
 It was 22 years before the Bears won another league championship.